jedisct1/libsodium-doc/secret-key_cryptography/chacha20-poly1305.md

 ## Notes

-The nonce is 64 bits long.
 In order to prevent nonce reuse, if a key is being reused, it is recommended to increment the previous nonce instead of generating a random nonce for each message.
 To prevent nonce reuse in a client-server protocol, either use different keys for each direction, or make sure that a bit is masked in one direction, and set in the other.

 The API conforms to the proposed API for the CAESAR competition.